 Users are not permitted to get from, or put into, the network copyrighted material (including software), or threatening or sexually explicit material.
 Copyrights must be respected.

+Staff members may bring personal devices for work-related use at school/work locations with specific permission of the building administrator/designee.

+Students may bring personal devices for educational use at school only after receiving a digital driver’s license and specific permission of the building administrator/designee.

+Personal devices, both staff and students, will only be permitted to join the District network after each user has successfully completed a digital citizenship course and received a digital driver’s license.

-Personal devices may only be brought to school by staff members with specific permission of the building administrator.
-No District network access will be granted for these devices.
+Student personal devices may only be used in the classroom with permission of the teacher.

+Staff members who wish to loan their personal devices to students should do so with caution, for instructional purposes only, and only when accessing the network and Internet via District resources.

 Internet Regulations

 Network and Internet access through the school is to be used for instruction, research, and school-related activities.
 School access is not to be used for private business or personal, nonschool-related communications.